 A bit about Botteville Road

-Botteville Road is named after Thomas Herrivel Bott, a builder who lived for a while on Warwick Road.
-He had moved to Stechford by 1866, where he was listed as a 'Gentleman'.
-He lived until c.
-1904 at Russell House, Frederick Road.
-Bott was involved in the building of many fine houses in Acocks Green in the decades following the arrival of the railway in 1852.
-Later on he had time to indulge in other interests.
+Botteville Road is named after Thomas Herrivel Bott.
+He was born in Brixham in Devon around 1830, was a Church of England Public School Master at the age of 20, and at the age of 30 was living in one of the large houses opposite St. Mary's and describing himself as a Land Proprietor.
+He moved to Stechford by 1866, where he was listed as a 'Gentleman'.
+Later he described himself as an author and journalist.
+He lived until 1904 at Russell House on Frederick Road.
+Bott was involved through leases in the building of the road, which happened in stages in different styles over several decades.
+As a Gentleman, he had time to indulge in other interests.
 For example, in 1882 he had published a 173-page book telling the story of Robinson Crusoe in verse!

 The information below is provisional, as it is based on maps, voters' lists and directories, rather than deeds.
 Any additional refinement of dating would be welcome.